 Spending your final week in one of our partner villages will probably be the highlight of your trip.
 We say this with confidence because we can back it up.

 "If someone was planning on going away with Work the World, I would absolutely insist that they do the Village Healthcare Experience.
 It makes you realise the difference between rural and urban areas and facilities.
 In the cities, people don’t have to walk 6-7 miles on the off-chance they might see a doctor, knowing may not even get help or medication because they don’t have the money." - Claire Dyer, Ghana

-If you want to find out more about our Village Healthcare Experiences, or indeed about our overseas clinical placements more generally, get in touch today by completing the short enquiry form.
+If you want to find out more about our Village Healthcare Experiences, or indeed about our overseas elective placements more generally, get in touch today by completing the short enquiry form.